Stephen Vaughan Jr.

 Stephen James Vaughan (born 22 January 1985) is an English former professional footballer and current UEFA qualified football coach and convicted criminal.
-He was also a BBBofC licensed Boxing promoter.
+He is also a BBBofC licensed Boxing promoter.
 He is also the former President of Maltese Premier League side Floriana FC., ex-assistant coach/technical director of Mosta FC and also served a period as director of football at Bangor City.
-From August 2023 until June 2025 he was the president of St George’s FC in Malta.
+From August 2023 until June 2025 he was the president of St. George's F.C. in Malta.

 Vaughan played as a midfielder from 2003 to 2010, mainly for Chester City, a club his father owned.
 He also played for Rochdale, Boston United, Droylsden and Northwich Victoria.
 In his second spell with Chester he became player/owner after taking over the reins from his father.
 In 2010, he left the club and retired from playing at the age of 25 due to a serious Achilles injury.

 In 2016, he was convicted of perverting the course of justice in relation to the murder of a Liverpool police constable, and served a custodial sentence.

 In August 2023, Vaughan was appointed the President of Maltese third-tier club St. George's F.C.